Full Statute Name: West's Utah Code Annotated. Title 23. Wildlife Resources Code of Utah. Chapter 13. General Provisions.

 (6) “Big game” means species of hoofed protected wildlife.

-(8) “Certificate of registration” means a paper-based or electronic document issued under this title, or any rule or proclamation of the Wildlife Board granting authority to engage in activities not covered by a license, permit, or tag.
+(8) “Certificate of registration” means a paper-based or electronic document issued under this title, or a rule or proclamation of the Wildlife Board granting authority to engage in activities not covered by a license, permit, or tag.

 (9) “Closed season” means the period of time during which the taking of protected wildlife is prohibited.